 How often does a pixie cut need to be trimmed?

 Shorter cuts require more upkeep.
-Pixie cuts, especially, tend to be more structured, and therefore require a trim every 4-6 weeks.
+Pixie cuts, especially, tend to be more structured and, therefore, require a trim every four to six weeks.